 Why does the Cut knob work backwards compared to other amps?
 It's a passive filter wired in parallel, not a standard active tone control.
 Turning it clockwise increases the filter's effect on the output.
 The name "Cut" describes what it does (cut treble) rather than using the convention of "Tone" with clockwise = brighter.

 My AC30 is too bright even with the Cut fully clockwise.
 What else can I do?
-Check the Treble position on the Top Boost channel — if it's above noon, try pulling it back.
+Check the Treble position on the Top Boost channel.
+If it's above noon, try pulling it back.
 Also check your guitar volume: AC30s respond to guitar volume in a way that can produce harsh-sounding treble at full volume on bright pickups.
 Rolling the guitar volume to 7–8 can smooth the high end significantly.

 Does the Cut control affect bass frequencies?
 No. It's specifically a treble-cut filter, acting on frequencies above roughly 3–4kHz depending on the position.
 Bass frequencies are not affected by the Cut control.